shayesteh-69/Space-X-Falcon-9-First-Stage-Landing-Prediction/README.md

 Perform exploratory data analysis (EDA) using visualizaion Perform predictive analysis using classification method:
 LR,KNN,SVM,DT models have been builed and evaluated for the best classifier
+# Results
+The SVM,KNN, and LR models are the best in the term of prediction accuracy for this dataset.